Sermon: To Whom Honor Is Due

 Do you have security in knowing God (the great God of this universe) is a loving Father?
 If not, it may be that you have not learned properly to honor those individuals that are due honor.
 Are you confident that your parents love you?
 Do you trust your spouse?
 Do your children respect you?
 All these questions deal with the first commandment God gave with a promise.

-Deuteronomy 5:16 Honor your father and your mother, as the LORD your God has commanded you; that your days may be prolonged, and that it may go well with you, in the land which the LORD your God gives you.
+Deuteronomy 5:16 Honor your father and your mother, as the LORD your God has commanded you; that your days may be long, and that it may be well with you in the land which the LORD your God gives you.

 God forbid we should every raise our voice against our father, or our mother!
 As we look at the Word of God, we see that God is so serious about this issue that if you mock your parents, if you put them down, if you criticize them, if you even get angry with them, He says, "You will die."
 It is one of the most serious things you can do.
 And I think it has been very much underestimated.